nicholasdille/dille.name/_posts/2019/2019-11-22-talk-about-container-news-at-containerconf.md

 - Security
 - Continuous Integration
 ---
-Last week I had the honour of talking again at Container Conf in Mannheim.
+Last week I had the honour of talking again at [ContainerConf 2019](https://www.containerconf.de/2019/programm.php) in Mannheim.
 I consider this conference to be the best German event in the container space.
 Just like in the two previous years I talked about news with regard to containers.
 But this year, I decided to stop focussing on Docker but covered Kubernetes as well.

 <img src="/media/2019/11/talk_conconf2019.png" /><!-- .element: style="width: 80%" -->